PaweekornS/AI_benchmark-quiz/readme.md

-# MLOps API Relay Demo
+# How to run our API

 This project demonstrates a simple API-to-API call setup using FastAPI, intended as a starting point for an end-to-end ML pipeline.